 However on transcontinental routes, things are different.
 These are considered premium routes by airlines, high volume, high revenue, and the flight times can reach over 6 hours which is about the time it takes to fly from JFK to the western side of Europe.

-American Airlines has two of these premium transcon routes: JFK to LAX and JFK to SFO.
+American Airlines has several of these premium transcon routes: LAX-JFK, LAX-BOX (only on A321T aircraft), SFO-JFK

 Perks of American Airlines Trascon Flights